This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 During your procedure:

-- Your caregiver will place eyedrops into your eyes.
+- Your healthcare provider will place eyedrops into your eyes.
 These include antibiotic eyedrops to help prevent infection and numbing drops to prevent pain.
 Your eyelashes and the area around your eyes will be cleaned.
 A speculum (eyelid holder) will gently hold your eyelids open to keep you from blinking.
 The laser will be programmed to correct your refraction error.

-- Your caregiver will remove the epithelium of your cornea with the laser.
+- Your healthcare provider will remove the epithelium of your cornea with the laser.
 The epithelium is a thin layer of tissue that covers and protects the cornea.
 He will tell you to focus on a target light while he reshapes your cornea.
 It is important to keep your gaze focused on the light so the laser can work correctly.
 A soft bandage contact lens may be placed into each of your eyes to help the corneas heal.

 After your procedure: